Redbird10/Google-Data-Analytics---Cyclistic-bike-share-analysis/GDAC-CaseStudy1-Cyclistic.md

 - Certain data integrity problems has been encountered.
 Ask related managers about these issues for clarification and solve them outright when possible.

 ### Presentation Slides
-Please use the following link for the presentation slides. https://github.com/Redbird10/Google-Data-Analytics_Cyclistic-bike-share-analysis/blob/main/GDAC-CaseStudy1-Cyclistic.pptx
+Please use the following link for the presentation slides.
+(GitHub doesn't support preview of slides for now, so please download the pptx file before viewing it.) https://github.com/Redbird10/Google-Data-Analytics_Cyclistic-bike-share-analysis/blob/main/GDAC-CaseStudy1-Cyclistic.pptx

 ---